Join our community of websites already using SEOJuice to automate the boring SEO work.

 Batch this process.
 Do it every time.
 Suddenly, you're everywhere without burning extra hours.

-I used to do this ad hoc — a paragraph tweak here, a meta description there — and it felt productive.
+I used to do this ad hoc (a paragraph tweak here, a meta description there) and it felt productive.
 It wasn't.
 I was just context-switching myself into oblivion.
 Now I do it the first Monday of each month, all at once.
 Takes about three hours.
 Recovers hundreds of lost clicks.

 How to Timebox Optimization:

-| Task | Tool | Time Limit |
+| Task | Tool | Time Limit | Do this when |

-| Pull traffic + CTR reports | GSC | 15 mins |
+| Pull traffic + CTR reports | GSC | 15 mins | First Monday of the month |

-| Identify content worth fixing | Ahrefs | 20 mins |
+| Identify content worth fixing | Ahrefs | 20 mins | You see 3+ pages slipping in position |

-| Make the updates | CMS or Docs | 90 mins |
+| Make the updates | CMS or Docs | 90 mins | Same session, no context switch |

-| Reindex + document changes | GSC & Sheet | 15 mins |
+| Reindex + document changes | GSC & Sheet | 15 mins | Before you close the laptop |

-All of these tactics help you get more from content you've already written — or make the content you do write work harder.
+All of these tactics help you get more from content you've already written, or make the content you do write work harder.

 (Automations, shortcuts, and smarter ways to work alone without losing your mind)

-Most SEO freelancers aren't short on skills — they're short on time.
+Most SEO freelancers aren't short on skills, they're short on time.
 This section is about shrinking the gap between "idea" and "done."

 Tool Suggestions:

-Build a dashboard once using Looker Studio or AgencyAnalytics, SEOJuice then drop one custom insight per report.
+Build a dashboard once using Looker Studio, AgencyAnalytics, or SEOJuice, then drop one custom insight per report.

 Real Example: